Learn How to Focus A Camera Lens from Our Optical Engineering Consultants.

 5.)
 Start Your Camera.
 Go Past Focus.
 Come Back.

+5.)
 After the lens starts going out of focus, return to best focus using 1/16 turn increments.
-This process reduces the chance that you are not at the best focus.